GaetanoCarlucci/CPULoadGenerator/README.rst

 - psutil
 - twisted

-To get started, first install the virtualenv, then create and activate a Python virtualenv in the project root directory: .. highlight:: bash
+To get started, first install the virtualenv, then create and activate a Python virtualenv in the project root directory: .. code:: bash

     $ cd CPULoadGenerator/
     $ sudo apt install virtualenv